Efficiently Ranking Software Variants with Minimal Benchmarks: Discussion and Conclusion

 Addressing this problem requires developing new approaches specifically designed to optimize benchmark selection while preserving variant ranking accuracy.
 We have introduced our approach \prefixours based on bisection sampling and supplemented with divide and conquer and iterative solving; and introduced baselines to compare to, including MILP, \prefix{PCA}, \prefix{RANDOM}, and others based on existing techniques.
 Experiments on 50 different benchmarks show that divide-and-conquer enables a 4-times faster solving and that iterative solving always leads to improved results.
 Iterative solving improves the solutions in 76\% of the cases where a cost reduction was found.
 Our experiments show that \prefixours outperforms all alternatives.
 Furthermore, when reducing the target Kendall, we show that our approach highly benefits from it, by reducing the Kendall by 1\% on average, we get a 10\% improvement.
 We also showed that our method behaves well even if all variants are not present, it often introduces some imprecision; however, we showed that in most cases, this is an interesting trade-off, we gain more cost reduction than we lose Kendall or Spearman.

 In general, with \prefixours, more than half of the benchmarks could be reduced with a mean reduction over these reducible benchmarks of 67\%.
 This implies that quite extensive reductions are available for many benchmarks, including those used today.

-Future work includes studying the applications and implications of our methods in different domains.
+\textbf{Future Work.} Next steps in the direction of this work include studying the applications and implications of our methods in different domains.
 For example, the field of AI is driven by benchmark, standardizing such minimization approaches could drastically reduce the cost of research comparison, thus increasing research velocity.
+An important direction is studying other formulations of the linear regression problem in order to make the divide and conquer algorithm always return solutions with the guaranteed target Kendall value.
 Another direction is to work with partial data, that is, with some variants running only on a subset of the tests.